nevartes199/d3-compare-regions/README.md

 States have a `state_code` which is a two letter ZIP code designed for that state.
 Not all countries have a two letter ZIP code for their states available, but at least for the countries that we are using now, all of them have state codes.

 The application has a [data provider](src/data.ts) and there you can find how the map data is loaded.
-There you can find as well, placeholders for calculating the color of each map item in the heatmap, and a sample implementation for retrieving the details for the current selection.

 ## Components
 The implementation is divided into [several components](src/components).